mark-hobbs/pypd/ARCHITECTURE.md

 simulation.run(model)
 ```

+### Switching material laws

+The call interface of the `material_law(i, stretch, d)` must remain consistent for all constitutive models.

 ### Material law integration strategy

 Is it better to pass the material law as a variable to `compute_nodal_forces()` (i.e. inject it at runtime) or bake in at compile time?